 How is this program different from other low-residency MFA programs?

 The MFA-IA program is specifically geared towards people with active lives outside of school.
-While we are a full time program, we consciously designed the 10-day residencies with the notion that not everyone can take off for an entire summer, or for multiple weeks at a time.
-We know that there are dedicated, talented and driven artists and thinkers who have children, or who have jobs, or who have other responsibilities that make it difficult for them to commit to a conventional MFA program.
-We continue to listen and hone our program to be sensitive to the needs of the contemporary artist today.
+While we are a full-time program, we consciously designed the 10-day residencies with the notion that not everyone can take off for an entire summer, or for multiple weeks at a time.
+We know that there are dedicated, talented, driven artists and thinkers who have children, jobs, or other responsibilities that make it difficult for them to commit to a conventional MFA program.
+We continue to listen and hone our program.
+Our program is sensitive to the needs of modern contemporary artists.

 We distinguish ourselves through our emphasis on “place” as a central operating subject of inquiry.
 We fold in the concept of “low-residency,” not just as a convenient model, but rather as a principle of moving through today’s world.
-What can groups of like-minded but locationally distant artists create together?
-How can we activate the hunger to explore a mode of understanding via location in order fuel multi-tiered inquiries?
-What Lake Tahoe can host as a specific location, beyond it’s tremendous beauty, is a place-holder for creating a structure for thinking about landscape – both natural and man-made.
-It does this by showing us what is present as well as what is missing.
-We hope to embolden students desire for more critical dialogue around our relationship to our surroundings, as well as to the role of the artist in addressing these complexities.
+What can groups of like-minded but geographically distant artists create together?
+How can we activate the hunger to explore a mode of understanding via location and fuel multi-tiered inquiries?

 What is the general arc of a student moving through this program?